Doctor Rasmussen Decision Guide: Kill vs. Spare in “A Most Extraordinary Specimen” Quest

 Before we dive into the choice itself, here’s the context:

-After receiving a distress signal from one of Inez’s contacts, you’re sent to investigate a secret grafting laboratory on Cloister.
+After receiving a message from Inez’s former squadmate Trooper Ortiz—who is dying after an illegal grafting procedure went wrong—you’re sent to investigate a secret grafting laboratory in the Frozen Maw ice caves on Cloister.
 As you explore, the full horror of what’s been happening here becomes clear—this wasn’t just medical research.
-Rasmussen has been conducting unauthorized, dangerous experiments on patients who trusted him.
+Rasmussen has been conducting unauthorized, dangerous experiments on patients and creatures who had no say in the matter.

 When you finally confront him, he doesn’t deny what he’s done.
 Instead, he tries to rationalize it: the sacrifices these people made were necessary to advance grafting technology that will save countless lives in the future.
 It’s utilitarian ethics at its most morally bankrupt.